"I lied to protect colleagues," says accused UBS rogue trader

+* Files for potential mixed shelf; size undisclosed - SEC filing Source text (http://bit.ly/2kUGKqY) Further company coverage:

-LONDON Accused rogue trader Kweku Adoboli said on Monday he had lied to his employer UBS UBSN.VX about how his trading losses of $2.3 billion were incurred because he had wanted to protect his colleagues from the fallout.
+LONDON Nov 5 Accused rogue trader Kweku Adoboli said on Monday he had lied to his employer UBS about how his trading losses of $2.3 billion were incurred because he had wanted to protect his colleagues from the fallout.

 The former fund trader told a London court he had "naively" taken sole responsibility for the losses in an email because he thought the worst that could happen would be that he would lose his job, and he did not wish to wreck other people's careers.